mirr85/1h-profit-legal/TERMS_OF_SERVICE.md

 5.2 No Guarantee

 To the extent permitted by law, the App is provided “AS IS” and without warranties of any kind.
 The Developer does not guarantee accuracy, completeness, reliability, or financial outcomes resulting from use of the App.
+The User acknowledges that calculation accuracy depends on GPS signal quality and the legibility of on-screen text for OCR processing.

 5.3 Device Performance